CALVERT CITY, KY

 Because of the active operational status of the plants, until 2009 much of the environmental response for the Site had been managed by the Kentucky Department of Environmental Protection (KDEP) under regulations required by the Resource Conservation and Recovery Act (RCRA).
 The Superfund response focused on a landfill and burn pit area.
 However, as EPA’s and KDEP’s understanding of the magnitude of contamination increased, KDEP requested that EPA expand the scope of the Superfund response to also include areas managed by KDEP pursuant to RCRA.

 From 2010 through 2017, EPA and KDEP worked with the parties responsible for the cleanup of the site to determine the nature and extent of contamination and the potential risks.
 These results led to the development of the cleanup alternative in the November 2017, Proposed Plan.
+Based on public comment received on the 2017, Plan, EPA issued an amenment to the Propsoed Plan in June 2013.
+After a period of public comment, EPA issued a ROD on September 5, 2018.

 What Is the Current Site Status?